modsldn/nord/README.md

 Confusion matrix
 ![confusion_matrix](confusion_matrix_base_model.png)

-From the confussion matrix we see that the model quite well predicts True positive - lower bottom corner.
-On the other hand the model missclasifies the clean files.
+From the confusion matrix we see that the model quite well predicts True positive - lower bottom corner.
+On the other hand the model misclassified the clean files.
 Our false positive rate is equal to `FPR = 0.147`.

 #### How to reduce FPR

-First we must be avare that we are optimizing several metrics at once - accuracy and FPR.
+First we must be aware that we are optimizing several metrics at once - accuracy and FPR.
-To reduce FPR we can try sevaral approaches.
+To reduce FPR we can try several approaches.

 Fast fixes
 1. choose more appropriate cut off point.
 For example